robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 - Rooms, occasions, gifting ideas.
 - Close with a clear call to download and print.

+Merge Paragraphs 1-4 in one cohesive full description

 ## OUTPUT FORMAT
 1. **Artist Style Research Summary**
    - Core Themes